telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-20.04.1.md

 # Orion-LD Installation Guide for Ubuntu 20.04.1

 In order to write this guide, Ubuntu 20.04.01 LTS (Desktop image) was downloaded from [here](https://releases.ubuntu.com/20.04/), and installed as a virtual machine under VMWare.

 ## Disclaimer
 Running Orion-LD in Ubuntu 20.04 is experimental.
-18.04 is the official distibution.
+18.04 is the official distribution.
 While the Orion-LD development team has checked that it is possible to compile and run Orion-LD under Ubuntu 20.04, it has yet not been thoroughly tested and its use is not recommended until all tests have been performed.
 Once we are satisfied with the test results, this disclaimer will be removed and 20.04 will push out 18.04 as